dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 - `bpf_map_peek_elem(map, value_out)` for retrieving the top element from a Queue, Stack and Bloom filter eBPF Maps without removing it.
 - and others..

-For each eBPF map type, it’s best to check the [official eBPF documentation](https://docs.ebpf.io/linux/map-type/) for the list of supported helper functions.
+General advice is to check the [official eBPF documentation](https://docs.ebpf.io/linux/map-type/) for each map type to see which helper functions are supported.

 ::